Facilitation for Movement

 Hold the process that allow organizations and movement building formations to move from idea- vision- strategy

 Support in the creation of accountability mechanisms that ensure what is developed in the meeting can be actionable

 Cultivate your individual presence as a facilitators in particular how to understand the utility of conflict in advancing process, calm under fire, etc

-The training will take place November 8th-9th, 2017 in Atlanta, Georgia.
 Participants must register in advance to attend.
-The fee for this training is $400.00 per participant.
+The fee for this training is $500.00 per participant.
 Included in your fee is a 2 day training from two expert trainers, Inca Mohamed and Makani Themba, and breakfast and lunch for both days.
 More information will be sent to participants after registering.
-Deadline for registration is October 15th.
+Deadline for registration is April 2nd.
 For more info, email email@example.com.

 the facilitation for movement training team